 Type of Fee Base and Rate Date of Last Disposition

 Creation Increase

-Citrus Inspection Fees for inspection of citrus grade 1949 2008 Citrus Inspection
+Citrus Inspection Fees for inspection of citrus 1949 2008 Citrus Inspection

-and maturity in continuous Trust Fund
+grade and maturity in Trust Fund

-inspection packing houses,
+continuous inspection packing

-inspection for pounds solid and
+houses, inspection for pounds

-brix acid levels at processing
+solid and brix acid levels at

-plants, inspection of imported
+processing plants, inspection of

-fruit at terminal markets,
+imported fruit at terminal

+markets,

-Citrus Licenses Each applicant that qualifies for a 1949 Citrus Inspection
+Citrus Licenses Each applicant that qualifies for 1949 Citrus Inspection

-citrus fruit dealer's license must Trust Fund
+a citrus fruit dealer's license Trust Fund

-pay a \$25 per shipping season
+must pay a \$25 per shipping

-license fee.
-A \$10 per shipping
+season license fee.
+A \$10 per

-season registration fee is required
+shipping season registration fee

-for each agent of the licensed
+is required for each agent of the

-citrus fruit dealer.
+licensed citrus fruit dealer.

 Gas and Kerosene An inspection fee of one-eighth 1919 General Inspection

 Inspection cent per gallon is assessed on all Trust Fund

-gasoline, kerosene (except when

-used as aviation turbine fuel), and

-#1 fuel oil for sale or use in this

-state.